|

 systemd-machined.service(8).

-remain resolvable at all times, even if they aren't listed in
+resolvable at all times, even if they are not listed in

 /etc/passwd or /etc/group, or if these files are missing.